Home Staging and Interior Decorating are two design industry terms that are often used.

-Whether you’re a homeowner, a realtor, a decorator, or a student of design, understanding the differences and nuances of these two design techniques can be both useful and fascinating; from the practical aspects such as making the best use of color and lighting, to the psychology of interior design.
+Whether you’re a homeowner, a realtor, a decorator, or a student of design, understanding the differences and nuances of these two design techniques can be both useful and fascinating, from the practical aspects such as making the best use of color and lighting, to the psychology of interior design.

 Let us now take a closer look at the differences between home staging and interior decorating…